vorpalnet/blade/SECURITY.md

 configuration says the issuer was BLADE.
 That symmetry is the reason the issuer publishes a JWKS at all rather than sharing a secret.

-> **Not built in BLADE, and on 8.3 it does not need to be.** WebLogic still
+> **Not built in BLADE: a WebLogic-backed issuer.** WebLogic cannot stand in as
-> cannot stand in as the *issuer*: its Embedded LDAP is an identity store, and
+> the *issuer*: its Embedded LDAP is an identity store, and there is no
-> there is no authorization endpoint, no token endpoint and no JWKS anywhere in
+> authorization endpoint, no token endpoint and no JWKS anywhere in the install.
+> Browser sign-in against a corporate provider is the framework's
-> the install.
-But it can be the *client*. **OCCAS 8.3 (WLS 14.1.2) ships an
-> OpenID Connect identity assertion provider** —
+> `OidcLoginFilter`.
+OCCAS 8.3 (WLS 14.1.2) also ships an OpenID Connect identity
-> `wlserver/server/lib/mbeantypes/oidc-identity-asserter.jar`, absent from OCCAS
-> 8.1 — which runs the authorization-code + PKCE redirect itself, discovers the
-> IdP's endpoints from the issuer URL, reads a `groups` claim into realm
-> principals, and allows virtual users so nobody is provisioned twice.
-So on 8.3
-> the browser SSO dance is domain configuration, not a reverse proxy and not
+> assertion provider, which rejects the tokens of some providers, an OCI identity
-> BLADE code.
-See **[IAM.md](IAM.md)** §2 for the configuration and for the one
+> domain among them.
+See **[IAM.md](IAM.md)** §2 for both.
-> item still to confirm against Oracle's 14.1.2 security documentation.
-On 8.1
-> the position above stands: terminate it at a reverse proxy, or point these
-> settings at the IdP directly.

 ---